Revised

 Maintaining accurate records of game harvested is an important aspect of hunting lease management.
 Accurate records are necessary to detect changes, measure progress, evaluate management success and predict future needs.
 Harvest records help to evaluate the potential value of a lease and provide a means of determining how many hunters a property can support.
 Good records also provide a tool for marketing.

-When existing or anticipated harvest rates cause undesirable population trends, it is prudent to establish harvest quotas.
+When existing or anticipated harvest rates cause undesirable population trends, it is advisable to establish harvest quotas.
 A harvest quota is the maximum number of a species that can be taken from an area in a certain time frame.
-Hunting can alter deer sex ratios, buck age structure and trophy quality of a deer herd.
+Hunting can alter deer sex ratios, buck age structure, and trophy quality of a deer herd.
 Harvest quotas often change from year to year as game populations and habitat change, particularly if habitat-enhancement practices increase the carrying capacity of the property for a particular species.

 Information on evaluating wildlife habitat on your property as well as examples for capturing harvest information are provided in the Resources section.